rwredding/jerrycurl/README.md

 ```

 #### Tooling
-If you want to generate a ready-to-go object model from your database, install our [CLI](https://www.nuget.org/packages/dotnet-jerry/) as a [.NET Global Tool](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools) from NuGet.
+If you want to generate a ready-to-go object model from your database, install our [CLI](https://www.nuget.org/packages/dotnet-jerry/) from NuGet.
 ```shell
 > dotnet tool install --global dotnet-jerry
 ```
 This enables the `jerry` executable anywhere on your machine.
-In our case we'll use the `scaffold` command to generate a `.cs` file containing classes that match tables in a local database about movies.
+In our case we'll use the `scaffold` command to generate a `.cs` file with classes matching a local database about movies.
 ```shell
 > jerry scaffold -v sqlserver -c "SERVER=.;DATABASE=moviedb;TRUSTED_CONNECTION=true" -ns "MovieDb.Database"
 Connecting to database 'moviedb'...